derecles/epl-possession-analysis/README.md

   Possession percentage for Team A = Passes completed by Team A / (Passes completed by Team A + Passes completed by Team B)
   ```

 - There are 20 teams that play in a given season.
-There are more than 20 data points because after each season, the Premier League relegates the 3 teams with the fewest points down to the [2nd tier](https://www.efl.com/) of the Premier League for the following season.
+Each data point represents a single team.
+However, there are more than 20 total data points.
+This is because the Premier League relegates the 3 teams with the fewest points down to the [2nd tier](https://www.efl.com) of the Premier League for the following season.
 The 3 teams from the 2nd tier that earned the most points in the 2nd tier are promoted up to the Premier League to replace the teams that were relegated.

 - If you want to play around with the raw data in a database, import this file to [sqlite3](https://www.sqlite.org/index.html) (recommended):
   ```